Snakes on a Plain

 N.T.
 Wright wrote, “We have lived too long in a world, and tragically in a Church, where the wills and affections of human beings are regarded as sacrosanct as they stand, where God is required to command what we already love, and to promise what we already desire.”

 Not only do we persist in making idols but we do it by domesticating what was once dangerous.
 Over time, the serpent was no longer fearful.
 It had become a lucky charm and something that served their desires.
 It’s sadly the same with the cross.
 We’ve robbed it of its fearsomeness by turning it into a charm or a pendant or a bumper sticker.

 That’s really what idols and domesticated serpents do for us.
 We don’t worship them as much as count on them to make life more certain.
-Martin Carcasson wrote this week that “our brains yearn for certainty and have a multitude of tricks and shortcuts to feed that need for certainty.”
+Martin Carcasson wrote, “our brains yearn for certainty and have a multitude of tricks and shortcuts to feed that need for certainty.”
 Idols are the most practical things in the world, really.
 We don’t fear them.
 We use them.
 They serve us.
 They smooth out the bumps and bring us prosperity, well-being and lighten our load.